 This cranberry marmalade transforms fresh cranberries, diced orange, tart apple, dried apricots, and honey into the ideal condiment for an autumnal cheeseboard!

 I’m not quite sure how it’s possible, but we’ve reached the end of the 2010 Can Jam.
-I’m not sure if I’m still even eligible to participate, since I’ve gotten my posts up past the deadline the last two times, but it felt strange not to finish things off, so I’m posting a contribution nonetheless.
+I’m not sure if I’m still even eligible to participate.
+I’ve gotten my posts up past the deadline the last two times.
+However, it felt strange not to finish things off, so I’m posting a contribution nonetheless.

 As you might guess, due to Wednesday’s potluck, I’ve had The Essential New York Times Cookbook on the brain a bit lately.
-I’ve had my copy for about two weeks now and even before Amanda Hesser signed it, I found myself carrying it from room to room (granted, we really only have three rooms, so that isn’t as much of a feat as it sounds) so as to always have it near.
+I’ve had my copy for about two weeks now.
+Even before Amanda Hesser signed it, I found myself carrying it from room to room (granted, we really only have three rooms, so that isn’t as much of a feat as it sounds) so as to always have it near.
 You know, in case a recipe emergency struck.